 Through practical demonstrations and tutor samples.

 Through 1:1 and group discussion.

 Are there any other costs?
 Is there anything I need to bring?

 Basic materials will be provided, however if you would like to bring your own beads and findings

 When I've finished, what course can I do next?

 City Lit offer a wide range of short and year-long courses in Jewellery design and making, from beginners to advanced, and for professional development.

 Browse our current online offer for complimentary courses.

-She has an academic training in Fine Art and Textiles and for a while set up a design business in Knitted Garments.
-Whilst studying for an MA in Textiles she started using traditional Bead Weaving techniques to create sculptural pieces.
-This led to creating accredited and personal interest short courses in Beaded Jewellery.
-She continues to use constructive Textile techniques within her teaching practise.
-She is interested in alternative ways to approach education, aiming to stimulate an exploratory approach to design, technique, vocational Craft and personal interpretation.
-She is actively involved in her community and works closely with local charities to explore how Art and Craft increases connectivity and reduces isolation.
-She is a member of Hastings Arts Forum where she exhibits and has curated Textile exhibitions.
+Beverley has an academic training in Fine Art and Textiles and for a while set up a design business in Knitted Garments.
+Whilst studying for an MA in Textiles, Beverley started using traditional Bead Weaving, Embroidery and Quilting techniques to create painted and stitched pieces.
+This led to creating accredited and personal interest short courses in Beaded Jewellery, Fashion and Textiles.
+Beverley continues to use constructive Textile techniques within her teaching practise.
+She is actively involved in her community and works closely with local charities to explore how Art and Craft increases Well Being.
+She is a member of Hastings Arts Forum where she curates Textile shows and exhibits.

 Please note: We reserve the right to change our tutors from those advertised.
 This happens rarely, but if it does, we are unable to refund fees due to this.
 Our tutors may have different teaching styles; however we guarantee a consistent quality of teaching in all our courses.